 The informal recreation zone is intended to be a combination of natural areas, as a respite from the built-up urban area surrounding the site, as well as facilities that allow people to engage with this space (including paths, seats and shelter).

-13. PACKAGE 5: TENNIS CLUB RELOCATION
+16. PACKAGE 8: TENNIS CLUB RELOCATION

-Relocation of the tennis club is critical to achieving the preferred design outcomes for the reserve.
 Once the tennis club is adequately accommodated elsewhere, this stage involves demolition of the existing club courts, pavilion and associated infrastructure.
-Works will include demolition of the existing public toilets and earth works to allow the establishment of the cricket training nets and community plaza .
+Works will also include demolition of the existing public toilets.